graphql/graphql.github.io/src/content/faq/General.md

 ## Does GraphQL use HTTP?

 Yes, [GraphQL is typically served over HTTP](/learn/best-practices/#http).
-This is largely due to

-More guidelines for how to set up a GraphQL server to operate over HTTP are available in our [Serving over HTTP](/learn/serving-over-http/) documentation.
+This is largely due to how pervasive the HTTP protocol is in our industry.
+But it helps that you try out GraphQL by creating [a single HTTP request](#why-should-i-use-graphql).
+Guidelines for setting up a GraphQL server to operate over HTTP are available in our [Serving over HTTP](/learn/serving-over-http/) documentation.

 While HTTP is the most common choice for client-server protocol, it’s not the only one.
 GraphQL is agnostic to the transport layer.
-So for example, you could use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for GraphQL subscriptions instead of HTTP to consume realtime data.
+So, for example, you could use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for GraphQL subscriptions instead of HTTP to consume realtime data.

 ## What is a GraphQL client and why would I use one?